stang149/3601-S16-lab5_json-data-processing/README.md

 There are a lot of tests written for you by the generator, which include tests for the database API and routing.
 Some of these can fail if you run them as the same time as you have the project served.

-> ProTip: READ THE DOCUMENTATION FOR THE ANGULAR-FULLSTACK GENERATOR.
+> Protip: READ THE DOCUMENTATION FOR THE ANGULAR-FULLSTACK GENERATOR.
 For real this time.

 ## User Stories